 When you picture your Big Day, do you want someone there by your side every step of the way?
 Someone who can navigate the timeline, coordinate with the vendors, and put out any fires that may arise?
 A day of wedding coordinator can be just that, and much much more.

 Coordinators can get the rings into the right hands, exchange gifts between you and your soon-to-be spouse, steam garments, hold an umbrella, tell bystanders to carry on their merry way, and the like.
 But these are just the minor details they can unburden you with...

 The biggest areas in which a wedding coordinator can be helpful are set-up and tear-down.
 A lot goes into not only creating the space for a wedding, but also making it beautiful, and then taking it all apart.
-Between just a simple ceremony and reception, set-up requires tables and chairs, a Chuppah or arch, an eye for design, and the coordination of a number of vendors including the florist, minister, caterer, musicians, bartenders, technicians, and many, many more.
+Between just a simple ceremony and reception, set-up requires tables and chairs, a Chuppah or arch, escort and place cards, and the coordination of a number of vendors including the florist, officiant, caterer, musicians, bartenders, technicians, and many, many more.